 1. sudo -i [Press Enter] (enter the admin password again)

 2. cd /volume1 [Press Enter] (change directory to /volume1 or any folder you wish)

 3. du -h -d1 [Press Enter] (list out the disk usage in each 1st-level sub-folder)

-In this way you can find out which file or folder occupies the most space on your disk.
+This way you can find out which file or folder takes up the most space on your disks.

-For example, if the Cloudstation folder takes up a lot of space, you can stop syncing the shared folders via Cloud Station.
-If you would like to release the occupied space, you can uninstall Cloud Station Server and Cloud Station Server settings and previous versions of files.
-Or if the Sharesnap folder takes up a lot of space, meaning the snapshots are taking up a lot of space, you can remove the snapshot in Snapshot List and you will progressively get back the space.
+For example, if the Cloud Station folder takes up a lot of space, you can stop syncing the Shared Folders via Cloud Station.
+If you would like to release the occupied space, you can uninstall Cloud Station Server and the Cloud Station Server settings and previous versions of files.
+Or if the Sharesnap folder takes up a lot of space, which actually means the snapshots are taking up a lot of space, you can remove the snapshot in Snapshot List and you will progressively get back the space.